 Farmer Demonstration Networks as a Catalyst for Conservation Adoption

 Cover crop use in the US Cornbelt remains low, despite significant public and private investment in efforts to support adoption (farmdoc daily, February 22, 2024).
-The US Department of Agriculture alone invests $6.5 billion annually into conservation programs, many of which focus entirely on support payments rather than technical support (e.g., EQIP) (USDA, 2023).
+The US Department of Agriculture alone invests $6.5 billion annually into conservation programs, many of which focus largely on support payments rather than technical support (e.g., EQIP) (USDA, 2023).
 A large literature on the factors that influence cover crop adoption finds that payments alone are often not successful in supporting conservation adoption, as the choice to adopt conservation is complex and personal (Deane et al., 2023; Prokopy et al., 2019).
 Moreover, the success of conservation in the Cornbelt goes beyond adoption and requires that producers prefer to persistently use cover crops in their system (farmdoc daily, April 24, 2025).

 Because the program was rolled out across the study area over time, we used two-way fixed effects regression to compare cover crop adoption within a network region before and after the program as well as to compare networks regions to other network regions that had not yet begun the program.
 We used remote sensing estimates of cover crop use from Zhou et al. (2022).
 We estimated the likelihood that a random point had cover crops based on whether a point was (1) located in a network region that had already become active (i.e., the program had started) (2) whether it was close it was to a demo farm (i.e., within 5 or 10 kilometers) and (3) how many demo farms were active in that network region.
 Our regression controlled for other characteristics of the network region that might influence conservation adoption (e.g., soil type and geology, average farm size and income, federal payments, and the number of local conservation staff) as well as state and federal policy changes that affected the entire study region.